nebulab/playbook/how-we-work/where-when-and-how.html.md

+---
-# Where, when and how
+title: Where, when and how
+---
 Our working day consists of four days devoted to work for external clients (not necessarily always with the same client) and one day, [Friday](https://github.com/nebulab/playbook/blob/master/personal-growth/fridays.md), dedicated exclusively to learning, internal projects or open source contributions.